rinewto04/Roast-Dinner-Planner/README.md

-Recipes and timings for the various possible components of a roast dinner the dimensions of the oven, number of shelves, and possible distances between them The AI methods suitable for this project are probably simulated annealing, genetic algorithms, and similar methods.
+Recipes and timings for the various possible components of a roast dinner the dimensions of the oven, number of shelves, and possible distances between them The AI methods used for this project are probably genetic algorithm, simulated annealing, and reinforcement learning

 Challenges
 Challenges in Implementation